 The number of updates an Android phone sees over the course of its lifetime depends largely on how expensive it is, what carrier you buy it from (or if it's even purchased from a carrier at all) and what the phone maker's software support policy is.

 That's a far cry from iPhones, which are supported with major software updates for many years, no matter what.
-Take the iPhone 6s, for example, which received the most recent version of Apple's software, iOS 13, last fall, even though it originally launched with iOS 9 back in 2015.
+Take the iPhone 6S, for example, which received iOS 14 this fall, even though it originally launched with iOS 9 back in 2015.
 For comparison, consider Samsung's Galaxy S6, which launched the same year and started with Android 5.0 Lollipop.
 Not only does it lack the latest Android software, but it stopped getting updates years ago.
 It only made it as far as 7.0 Nougat when Samsung pulled the plug on support — and when the S6 did get Nougat, it arrived in March 2017, eight months after Google unveiled the update.

 Owners of Android phones don't enjoy that luxury.
 If you need a new battery or a screen replacement and you didn't purchase a protection plan from the retailer you bought it from, you'll probably have to ship it back to the manufacturer.
 That's quite a time-consuming hassle, given how much we all depend on our phones day in and day out.